Data Request Format 2.0

 This document describes a uniform data request format for the use in applications, data acquisition protocols, and the middleware (DAE, DPM) of the Fermilab Accelerator Control System.

 The Data Request Format, Version 2 (DRF2) is based on the existing naming conventions.
 It is backward compatible, meaning that the new format will honor currently accepted device names, property qualifiers, array indices and range denominators, event names, as well as relevant ACL property and field names.
 The new format, however, may not be understood by the existing software, and it is intended only for new implementations of data acquisition clients, middleware, and such.
-A standard DRF2 parser, fully compatible with this document, is provided in both C++ and Java.
+A standard DRF2 parser, fully compatible with this document, is provided in Java, Erlang, and C++.

 The principal features of DRF2 are: